rgarc399/311Web/README.md

 once that is compleated you can use the csv temp and enter all of Los Angeles please refer to this guild. https://davalign.com/articles/import-excel-data-into-mysql-using-phpmyadmin/

+Index.PHP

+in the index.php file this is where the user will see the code that displays all the information regarding the front end such as sidebar and page content holder